aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/test-lambda-hook/index.md

 Now that we have deployed the **DynamoDBConfigValidationHook**, we need to test it to ensure it correctly validates DynamoDB configurations before CloudFormation provisions resources.

-We will test the hook with two diffrent CloudFormation stacks.
+We will test the hook with two different CloudFormation stacks.

 1. **A non-compliant DynamoDB table** that violates the validation rules and fails the CloudFormation Stack deployment.
-2. **A compliant DynamoDB table** that meets all validation criteria which results into sucessful deployment of CloudFormation stack.
+2. **A compliant DynamoDB table** that meets all validation criteria which results into successful deployment of CloudFormation stack.

 ---